-Local, state and federal governments offer many opportunities for social workers to engage directly with clients as well as indirectly though policy work, research and program administration.
-Government programs cover a wide range of issues, including public health, child and family services, homelessness, mental health, poverty and the law.
-For the most part, these programs focus on meeting the basic needs of people such as food, shelter, safety and medical care by administering public welfare benefits (food stamps and cash assistance), coordinating entrance to homeless shelters and determining eligibility for Medicaid or Medicare health insurance.
+Local, state and federal governments offer many opportunities for social workers to engage directly with clients, as well as indirectly through policy work, research and program administration.
+Government services cover a wide range of issues, including public health, child and family services, homelessness, mental health, poverty and the law.
+For the most part, these programs focus on meeting the basic needs of people such as food, shelter, safety and medical care.

-Social workers in public policy work in local, state or federal government and in the nonprofit and private sectors.
-Social workers in this field address problems such as child abuse, homelessness, substance abuse, poverty, mental illness, violence, unemployment and racism, working to improve systems to better conditions for the people affected.
-Social workers analyze policies, programs and regulations to determine what solutions are most effective for a given problem.
+Social workers in this field also analyse policies, programs and regulations to determine which solutions are most effective for a given problem.
 They identify social problems, study needs and related issues, conduct research, propose legislation and suggest alternative approaches or new programs.
-They may foster coalitions of groups with similar interests and develop interorganizational networks.
-On a daily basis, this often means analyzing census data and legislation, drafting position papers, testifying at public hearings, working with the media, talking with policymakers, and lobbying elected and appointed officials.
-Their tasks may also involve raising funds, writing grants or conducting demonstration projects.
-Often, social workers are the directors of organizations that do this work.
+They may foster coalitions of groups with similar interests and develop inter-organisational networks.
+On a daily basis, this often means analysing population data and legislation, drafting position papers, working with the media, talking with policy-makers, and lobbying officials.
+Tasks may also involve raising funds, writing grants or conducting demonstration projects.
+Often, social workers are the directors of organisations that do this work.